Denmark's Only Exorcist Is Rather Busy

 So how exactly does it work?

 People come to me because they are tormented by demons.
-I usually ask the patients to describe their symptoms and after they answer, I try to make a diagnosis,similar to a doctor.
+I usually ask the patients to describe their symptoms and after they answer, I try to make a diagnosis.
+Just like a doctor.
 It’s important for me to distinguish whether it’s a psychological problem or if the person is actually possessed by a demon.

 How can you tell the difference?